bloom-lang/bud/docs/deploy.md

 ## Fork-based Local Deployment

-To use fork-based deployment, you'll need to require it in your program:
+To use fork-based deployment, you'll need to include it in your class:

-    require 'bud/deploy/forkdeploy'

-Don't forget to include it in your class:

     include ForkDeploy